 - a.
-Camp Ketona and Camp Bessemer of the County's Roads and Transportation Department applied herbicides on 3678.70 acres of land by using 150 gallons of Hard Ball, 290 gallons of RoundUp, 47.5 gallons of Milestone, 432.5 gallons of MSMA, and 432.5 gallons of 2-4-D. Please see Appendix B. - b.
-The County's Roads & Transportation Department has four staff members who are certified PHF applicators and hold a certified PHF license: Robert Carroll (10722), Robert A. Ryan (10992), Christopher Hayes (11037), and Stephen Goodwin (11186).
-Please see Appendix B. - c.
-Camp Ketona of the County's Roads & Transportation Department has two secure locations for the storage of pesticides, herbicides and fertilizers.
+Camp Ketona of the County's Roads and Transportation Department applied herbicides on 5,779.00 acres of land by using 673 gallons of Hard Ball, 46 pounds of Milestone, 1,076 gallons of Target, and 45 gallons of Ground Zero.
+Please see Appendix B. - b.
+Camp Bessemer of the County's Roads and Transportation Department applied herbicides using 121 gallons of Hard Ball, 87 gallons of RoundUp, 24 gallons of Milestone, 437 gallons of MSMA, and 436 gallons of 2-4-D. Please see Appendix B. - c.
+Camp Ketona of the County's Roads and Transportation Department applied Hydroseed to 21.5 acres of land using 86 pounds of Tackifier and 8,600 pounds of 13/13/13 fertilizer.
+Please see Appendix B. - d.
+The County's Roads & Transportation Department has 10 staff members who are certified PHF applicators and hold a certified PHF license: Robert Carroll (10722), Robert A. Ryan (10992), Christopher Hayes (11037), Adam Laney (10723), Jeremy Lee McAlpine (10637), Terry Lee Baldwin II (10542), Charles Bartlett (04686), Gary M. Mayfield (11462), Robert Eaton (15286), and Gary Ross Cochran (11229).
+Please see Appendix B. - e.
+Camp Ketona of the County's Roads & Transportation Department has 2 secure locations for the storage of pesticides, herbicides and fertilizers.
 The first storage area is a 40' x 20' structure attached to the warehouse which has a concrete floor and walls, heating and air conditioning, a ventilation fan, and both a walk-in door and bay door that are locked at all times with a 24 hour guard.
-The second storage location is a 10' x 10' area in the downstairs of the Bridge Division which is kept locked and secured.
+The second storage location is a 10' x 10' area in the downstairs of the Bridge Division which is kept locked and secured. - f.
+The County's General Services Department followed their Standard Operating Procedures (SOPs) which were enhanced in the 2011-2012 reporting Period for pesticides, herbicides and fertilizers, including: disposal, hygiene, symptoms of poisoning, mixing and loading, and recognition and management.
+Please see Appendix B. - g.
+The Operation Center in the Grounds Area of General Services stores its chemicals in a secure location inside an OSHA approved chemical storage room and OSHA approved containers.
+For a list of materials and amounts, please see Appendix B. - h.
+The County's General Services Department applied 53 gallons of RoundUp and 6 gallons of Demon.
+No fungicide or fertilizer was applied for the 2013-2014 reporting period.
+Please see Appendix B.

-- d.
-During Permit Year 2012-2013, the County's General Services Department Standard Operating Procedures (SOPs) were followed for pesticides, herbicides and fertilizers, including: disposal, hygiene, symptoms of poisoning, mixing and loading, and recognition and management.
-Please see Appendix B. - e.
-The Operation Center in the Grounds Area of General Services stores its chemicals in a secure location inside an OSHA approved storage cabinet.
-For a list of materials and amounts, please see Appendix B. - f.
-The County's General Services Department applied only herbicide products to control weeds and a pesticide to control fire ants for different County facilities.
-No fungicide or fertilizer was applied for the 2012-2013 reporting period.
-For product names and amounts, please see Appendix B. - g.
-The County's General Services Department has two staff members who are certified PHF applicators and hold a certified PHF license: Rhonda Cashatt (11946), and Keith Kelley (12036).
-Please see Appendix B. - h.
+- i.
+The County's General Services Department has 2 staff members who are certified PHF applicators and hold a certified PHF license: Rhonda Cashatt (11946), and Keith Kelley (12036).
+Please see Appendix B. - j.
 Local governments are prohibited from passing ordinances regulating pesticides in the State Code of Alabama, Section 2-27-5.1.
 The Alabama Department of Agriculture and Industries is the state agency charged with enforcing laws relating to landscaping and pest management.
 Anyone continually dealing with pesticides, herbicides, and/or fertilizers must be licensed by the State of Alabama Department of Agriculture and Industries Pesticide Management Section.
-Anyone applying pesticides, installing plants or designing landscapes for a fee must pass a certification exam and maintain the license to legally operate in Alabama.
+Anyone applying pesticides, installing plants or designing landscapes for a fee or those applying restricted use pesticides for the production of an agricultural commodity on their own property or on the property of another person with whom they trade services must pass a certification exam and maintain the license to legally operate in Alabama.
 Please refer to Major Accomplishments, Industrial High Risk Runoff (II.C.8) and see Appendix B.